jcraane/personal-blog-hugo/content/post/2021-11-15-kmm_adoption_strategies.md

 - I have existing business logic written in Kotlin, how can I Leverage that in my native iOS and Android apps?

 ### 1 Integrate KMM in an existing app
 Adopting KMM does not mean rewriting the Android and iOS apps from scratch.
 It can be integrated gradually into an existing codebase at different levels.
-Most of the time, starting with the business logic (level 1) makes the most sense since this type of code is usually independent of platform **specific libraries**.
+Most of the time, starting with the business logic makes the most sense since this type of code is usually independent of platform **specific libraries**.

-Depending on the networking and serialization library used, the next step is moving the networkingand serialization code to the shared code.
+Depending on the networking and serialization library used, the next step is moving the networking and serialization code to the shared code.
 If for example [ktor](https://ktor.io/) and [Kotlin serialization](https://github.com/Kotlin/kotlinx.serialization) are used, this should be straightforward because they both are multiplatform libraries.

-If on the other hand the networking code does not use a multiplatform library yet, it must be adapted on multiplaform libraries.
+If on the other hand the networking code does not use a multiplatform library yet, it must be adapted to multiplaform libraries.
 Begin by migrating some trivial use cases, for example a simple GET request to retrieve some data and move that to the shared code.

 After some code is moved or migrated to the shared library, it is a good upportunity to integrate it in the apps.
 For Android this is straightforward because the shared library is just exposed as an Android library within the IDE.
 It is just Kotlin code after all.